Best Drones 2020

 Sure micro quads are a lot of fun, but you want the real deal.
 The Hawk 5 is pretty close, but it isn’t necessarily going to put you on top of the podium.
 You certainly could build your own racer or you could let the pros build one for you.
 Good Venture Drones is a Chicago-based company that builds professional-quality FPV race quads.
 Their basic build is faster than you can imagine and their pro build will blow your mind.
 Check them out.

 So What is Best for You?

 That really is a tricky question.
 Hopefully, this article helped clear things up.
 If not, then check out our Half Chrome Drone Cipher™ and it will hopefully direct you to the right quad.
-For those looking for the Cliff Notes version of this article here are our top three recommendations.
+For those looking for the Cliff Notes version of this article here are our top four recommendations.

 This website contains affiliate links, which means we receive a commission if you make a purchase using these links.
 For full details visit the disclosures and disclaimers page.